AqwamCreates/DataPredict/docs/API/DataTypes.md

 ## TokenSequenceArray / TokenInputSequenceArray / TokenOutputSequenceArray

-Contains a sequence of positive integers or nils (a.k.a tokens) in a table.
+Contains a sequence of positive integers or zeros (a.k.a tokens) in a table.
 It can have any length.

 ### Examples